 Seeing just how big my hum signal is (even after nulling the 60 Hz component) makes me wish I had proceeded in a slightly different manner.
 I'd use one CA3140 as a simple voltage-follower to bootstrap the bottom of the hum notch filter; that's all it would do.
 Then I'd connect the AGC amplifier's input in parallel with that follower, simply connecting the positive inputs of the op-amps together.
 The AGC amp would run at higher gain, giving a little more AGC headroom, not that it's needed.

 Skipping the AGC amplifier altogether is an option for those who don't listen during storms (generally a good policy).
 But I can't really hear whistlers here in the heart of Texas and a nearby storm makes for some amazing listening (especially when the surge suppressors start conducting :).
 I'm impressed that nothing ever fails, a testament to the surge suppressors.
+I've capped the AGC amplifier gain by adding a shunt resistor across the photocell so that AGC action only occurs during a storm.
+That keeps the gain fixed for SIDS and beacon monitoring.

 There are two approaches for receiving the signals, a loop or coil antenna that picks up magnetic fields or a whip or wire antenna that picks up the electric field.
 The prototype magnetic pickup coil shown below is made with a common 120 volt valve coil.
 Its 1/2" dia. hole perfectly accommodates the larger Amidon ferrite core (R33-050-400).
 (These removable coils slip over an enclosed solenoid and are commonly used in industrial equipment valves.
 Make sure to take them out of the metal housing and remove any metal parts.)